-For individuals who do not receive a VA pension upon admission to a nursing facility but who may be eligible for the reduced pension due to wartime service, there is no requirement to apply for the benefit but it will result in the individual having a higher Personal Needs Allowance if they file for it.
-Make a referral to file for the reduced pension as appropriate but do not require it under the Utilization of Other Benefits provision since it will not result in a benefit that will count.
+For individuals who do not receive a VA pension upon admission to a nursing facility but who may be eligible for the reduced pension due to wartime service, a referral should be made to apply for the benefitsince it will result in the individual having a higher Personal Needs Allowance if they file for it.
+Make a referral to file for the reduced pension as appropriate.